-A: We will provide regular updates using our web site (www.iamlocal2786.org or facebook.com/iam2786), face-to-face shop floor meetings and through our Union stewards.
-E-mail updates are also available to those who request them.
-We can only send e-mails to home e-mail addresses.
-We cannot send updates to your ULA e-mail, but the Company can and will.
+A: We will provide regular updates using the IAM texting system which will direct each member to our website (best source for up-to-date info), face-to-face shop floor meetings and through our Union stewards.
+E-mail updates will not be available.
+We cannot send updates to your United Launch Alliance (ULA) e-mail, but the Company can and will.